 You might also wonder what the ‘merge candidates’, and ‘pinned audiences’ sections are about.
 These are connected to their respective tabs at the top of the Audience module.
 Next to the Overview tab, there’s the People, Audiences, Merge, and Import tabs.
-That last one is home to the previously described CRM integrations and CSV import functionality.
 Let’s look into the other tabs below here.

 Under the People tab, you can navigate through all indexed profiles.
 The left side has a list of data points by which you can filter.
 In the center, you can see the list of results.
 Clicking on any of them will open a detail view where you can see all the available information for that profile.
 You can also set Labels there, which in the future can help to quickly identify the type of customer.

 An important aspect of filtering through your Audience profiles is the fact that you can save a specific selection.
 We call these saved results an ‘Audience’.
 For example, you can create an Audience containing all profiles that are male and with a location in Germany.
 Or an Audience with users whose email you have indexed.